RobertoFreireFerrazPassos/Design-Patterns/README.md

 We used inheritance with PizzaStore, so everytime we add a new style of PizzaStore, we don't need to change the CreatePizza method.
 So, the CreatePizza method is closed for modification, but open for extension by its childs (ChicagoPizzaStore,NYPizzaStore,...)

-**Depend on abstractions.
+**Dependency Inversion Principle: Depend on abstractions.
 Do not depend on concrete classes.**

-We are depending on the abstractions, Pizza (Product) and PizzaStore (Creator).
+A “high-level” component is a class with behavior defined in terms of other, “low-level” components.

+For example, PizzaStore is a high-level component because its behavior is defined in terms of pizzas.
+It creates all the different pizza objects, and prepares, bakes, cuts, and boxes them, while the pizzas it uses are low-level components.

+- PizzaStore (Concrete Creator) depends only on Pizza (Product, abstract class);
+- The pizzas such as NYStyleCheesePizza, ChicagoStyleCheesePizza (concrete product) depends only on the abstract class Pizza (Product)

 <p align="center">
   <img src="https://github.com/RobertoFreireFerrazPassos/Design-Patterns/blob/main/img/factorymethod1.png?raw=true">